-Opus Instruments are the team behind the Osiris camera, the world's leading camera for infrared reflectography (IRR).
+Opus Instruments are the team behind the Apollo and Osiris cameras, the world's leading cameras for infrared reflectography (IRR).
 It's been used to examine hundreds of artworks at leading institutions and art galleries around the world and has made notable contributions within the fields of both art conservation and art history.

 Steve has a background in novel Electronics design and scientific imaging.
 He founded Artemis CCD Ltd in 2006 in order to serve the life science and astronomical imaging market with high-quality cooled CCD cameras which are designed in-house and sold under the Atik Cameras brand.
 He is a fellow of the Royal Astronomical Society and a Member of the Institute of Electrical and Electronics Engineers.
 In 2014 he was involved in the acquisition of Opus Instruments by SDI PLC and the subsequent incorporation of that business within Artemis CCD Ltd. Steve is now applying his interest in creative approaches to imaging to the study of fine art.

 Andrew is a Physicist with a background of nearly three decades in scientific research, particularly using various types of high resolution microscopy.
 He builds, services and supports the Osiris cameras here in the UK.
 If you need advice on how to get the best out of your camera, or if it needs some care and attention, he is the person to contact.

 Tom is a Software and Electronics Engineer with a background in mathematics and software development.
 Having dabbled in electronics in his spare time, he’s as happy with a soldering iron in hand as he is with coding UI applications.
 He’s now working on the development of Opus Instruments, both from a hardware and software perspective.